fused glass

 A fused glass window installed at Buchanan Lodge For Cassiltoun HA, Impact Arts and Anderson Bell Christie Architects.
 Design collaboration by residents and Impact Arts.
 Glasgow.

 A fused glass garden screen for a communal garden courtyard.
 Hand prints from local classes were turned into clay moulds which were then used to make textured imprints into the glass.
 Hamilton.
-Sth Lanarkshire Leisure and Culture.
+South Lanarkshire Leisure and Culture.

 A fused, painted and leaded glass panel.
 Using different techniques of the craft creates a wonderfully rich effect.
 Detail from our Gustav Klimt "Kiss" panel.